 Note: It is extremely important to leave enough room between the roller and the puppy’s head.
 You do not want it to cover their ear canal causing them to lose their hearing.

 3. Tape the Ears

 Press the roller firmly into the ear flap and hold it into position.
 Holding the pencil from the top, wrap the surgical tape around the ear firmly but not too tight.
-Start at the top and gradually work your way down the ear until you reach the base.
+Start at the top and gradually work your way down until you reach the base.
 Remove the pencil once the ear is fully taped.
-Repeat this process for both ears even if one ear is already standing on its own.
+Repeat this process for both even if one is already standing on its own.